 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor.
 Use the menu to see other pages.

-This section explains the types of treatments, also known as therapies, that are the standard of care for desmoid tumors.
-“Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option for all stages of tumors.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 How a desmoid tumor is treated